Brazil's Amazon rainforest has become the Wild West for illegal gold miners | DW | 15.04.2020

 Environmentally, one of the biggest impacts of mining is logging.
 A 2017 report published in the journal Nature Communications found that mining accounted for 9% of all forest loss in the Amazon between 2005 and 2015.

-Satellite analysis published by the Monitoring of the Andean Amazon Project revealed that there were 2,000 hectares of gold mining-related deforestation in 2019 across the Munduruku indigenous reserve, more than double the amount recorded the year before.
+Satellite analysis published by the Monitoring of the Andean Amazon Project revealed that 2,000 hectares of gold mining-related deforestation occurred in 2019 across the Munduruku indigenous reserve, more than double the amount recorded the year before.

 Last November dozens of tribal leaders from the Amazon met with officials in Brasilia to file claims and report serious threats to their territories.